syrianarchive/syrianarchive-investigations/investigations/kiwanhospital.md

 Although this data matches media and posts on social media that purport the attack as committed by the Russian Air Force, no evidence available shows the direct involvement of the observed aircraft in the attack on Kansafra.
 Nevertheless, the presence of these aircrafts above the neighboring villages and towns at the time that the most likely attack occurred, increases the possibility that the airstrikes were carried out by the Russian Air Force.

 ## Conclusion
-On November 24 2019, Kiwan hospital, supported by SEMA, was attacked and pushed out of service.
+On November 24 2019 at between 21:00-21:30, Kiwan hospital, supported by SEMA, was attacked and pushed out of service.
 Providing free treatment to residents in the area, the hospital’s various departments including its women and children’s wards were destroyed.
 The time of the attack and the damage to the hospital was confirmed through open source media found online, media captured and interviews conducted by the investigations team at the attack site, and flight observation data.
 Witnesses, local news sources, and flight observation data points towards the Russian Air Force as responsible for the attack.
 However, given the limitations of open source information, the Syrian Archive is unable to definitively identify the perpetrators of this attack.